krateoplatformops-blueprints/azuredevops-provider-kog/README.md

 ***KOG***: (*Krateo Operator Generator*)

 This is a Krateo Blueprint that deploys the Azure DevOps Provider KOG leveraging the [OASGen Provider](https://github.com/krateoplatformops/oasgen-provider).
-This provider allows you to manage [Azure DevOps resources](https://azure.microsoft.com/en-us/products/devops) such as `gitrepositories`, `pipelines`, and `pipelinepermissions` using the Krateo platform.
+This provider allows you to manage [Azure DevOps resources](https://azure.microsoft.com/en-us/products/devops) such as `gitrepositories`, `pipelines`, and `pipelinepermissions` in a Kubernetes-native way using Custom Resources (CRs).

 ## Summary